RohanKrMahato/Backend-NodeJS/19_Connecting_NodeJS_with_MongoDB/Readme.md

-# Mongoose
+# Mongoose: mongoose is a dependency ( a package ) through which we can connect our nodejs application to mongoDB

+How to work on mongoose?

-1. Schema - Define the Structure
+   - First of all we make a `Schema` - Define the structure
-    Schema - Model
+   - using this `Schema` we make a `Model`
-    Using Model we do CRUD Operation
+   - Using `Model` we do `CRUD operation`